 Al-Omari was detained either on September 9 or September 10, 2017, according to Reuters and the Saudi human rights-focused Twitter account “prisoners of conscience.”
 CPJ has not determined what person or organization is behind the Twitter account.

-Ali al-Omari was the chairman for the TV channel 4Shbab, a channel that The New York Times and the Guardian reported was started in 2009 by an Egyptian entrepreneur as an Islamic version of MTV.
-Al-Omari’s personal website lists him as the chairman of the channel, as does a 2016 report in the Saudi newspaper Okaz, and Al-Jazeera reported in September 2018 that al-Omari had directed the channel.
+Al-Omari was the chairman for the TV channel 4Shbab, a channel that The New York Times and the Guardian reported was started in 2009 by an Egyptian entrepreneur as an Islamic version of MTV.
+Al-Omari’s personal website, which CPJ accessed via the Internet Archive, lists him as the chairman of the channel, as does a 2016 report in the Saudi newspaper Okaz, and Al-Jazeera reported in September 2018 that al-Omari had directed the channel.

 Videos on 4Shbab’s YouTube channel indicate that since at least mid-2017, it adopted talk show-style programming focused on religious and cultural issues, according to a CPJ review of the content.
 Videos of al-Omari feature him giving lectures or conducting interviews in a talk show format.
 Al-Omari also regularly posted clips of his speeches and talk show discussions on his personal YouTube channel, which has nearly 800,000 page views and is linked to 4Shbab’s YouTube channel, opining on topics such as applying religion in daily life and the Syrian revolution.
 According to a 2013 Reuters report, Saudi Arabia is the biggest per capita user of YouTube in the world, and young Saudis in particular use the platform to access content ranging from religious to satirical and to discuss social issues not covered in the kingdom’s traditional media outlets.